astronomer/docs/astro/set-up-ci-cd.md

 When deciding on a strategy, keep the size of your data team in mind while answering the following questions:

-- How many branches of a project do you want to host on Astro?
+- How many different environments do you need to adequately test your DAGs before deploying them to production?
-- Do you need to deploy a single production branch to a Deployment, or do you also need to deploy a development branch?
 - How many repositories do you want to host your project?
 Will different parts of your team work on different parts of your project?

 Read the following topics to learn which combination of branches and repositories is right for your team.
 Advanced data teams might follow a custom CI/CD strategy that is not described here and is optimized for a particular use case or team structure.
 If you're not sure which CI/CD strategy is right for you, contact your customer success representative.

-### Single branch vs. multiple branch repositories
+### Single environment versus multiple environment repositories

-When you create a CI/CD pipeline, you first must determine if you want to deploy one or multiple project branches to Astro through CI/CD.
+When you create a CI/CD pipeline, you first must determine how many environments you need to test your DAGs in.
+Each environment requires its own GitHub branch and implementation in your CI/CD pipeline.

-#### Single branch
+#### Single environment

 The most cost-effective way to get started with CI/CD on Astro is to maintain a single Git repository that corresponds to a single Astro project and Deployment.
+This solution is best for simple projects where you can tolerate testing and bug fixing in production.

 This method assumes that you have: